seed-run/homepage/_posts/2018-06-20-mono-repo-apps.md

 - [Adding a service]({% link _docs/adding-a-service.md %})

 With mono-repo support, Seed now provides a complete CI/CD pipeline for Serverless applications!

+Join our discussion over at the [Serverless Forums](https://forum.serverless.com/t/ci-cd-for-mono-repo-serverless-apps/5255).